piskvorky/sparsesvd/README.txt

 sparsesvd -- Sparse Singular Value Decomposition
 =================================================

 **sparsesvd** is a Python wrapper around the `SVDLIBC <http://tedlab.mit.edu/~dr/SVDLIBC/>`_ library by Doug Rohde, which is itself based on Michael Berry's `SVDPACK <http://www.netlib.org/svdpack/>`_.

 sparsesvd uses SciPy's sparse CSC (Compressed Sparse Column) matrix format as input to SVD.
-This is the same format used internally by SVDLIBC, so that no extra data copies need to be made by the Python wrapper.
+This is the same format used internally by SVDLIBC, so that no extra data copies need to be made by the Python wrapper (memory-efficient).

 Installation
 ------------

-In order to install sparsesvd, you'll need NumPy and Scipy, two Python packages for scientific computing.
+In order to install `sparsesvd`, you'll need NumPy and Scipy, two Python packages for scientific computing.
-You can get them from <http://www.scipy.org/Download>.
+You can get them from `<http://www.scipy.org/Download>`_.

 The simple way to install `sparsesvd` is::

-    sudo easy_install sparsesvd
+    sudo easy_install -U sparsesvd

 Or, if you have instead downloaded and unzipped the `source tar.gz <http://pypi.python.org/pypi/sparsesvd>`_ package, you'll need to run::

     python setup.py test